w3core/RockJS/README.md

 ## Introduction

-RockJS is a minimalistic, high-performance and intuitive SPA framework that allows quickly create a powerful Desktop, Android or iOS native-like applications with a big amount of UI components.
+RockJS is a minimalistic, high-performance and intuitive single-page application framework that allows quickly create a powerful Desktop, Android or iOS native-like applications with a big amount of UI components.

 This framework contains only those features that really needed.